Our Services

 For example, if you:

 These could be signs of a condition that deserves medical attention.
-If you're experiencing these symptoms, using Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker can help you understand whether you should consult with a healthcare provider.
+If you're concerned about these symptoms and want to understand them better, you can use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to assess whether your nighttime movements warrant a conversation with your doctor.

 REM Sleep Behavior Disorder (RBD) is more common in older adults and can sometimes be associated with neurological conditions.
 Early awareness matters.
 This symptom check is not a diagnosis — but it can help you decide whether to speak with a doctor.